A Complete Guide to Choosing the Best VPN to Use in the Philippines

 IPVanish

 I have never used IPVanish before, nor am I planning to use it in the future.
-Not that I don’t want to switch to another VPN, but their privacy policy gives me trust issues.
-I don’t recommend it unless you have no problem with logging your data.
+Not that I don’t want to switch to another VPN, but some of their privacy policy problems in the past gives me trust issues.

 Pros